-Following previous work on plastron shape (K. D. Angielczyk and Sheets 2007; K. D. Angielczyk, Feldman, and Miller 2011; K. D. Angielczyk and Feldman 2013), we used TpsDig 2.04 (Rohlf 2005) to digitize 19 landmarks (Fig. [fig:plastra]).
+Following previous work on plastron shape (K. D. Angielczyk and Sheets 2007; K. D. Angielczyk, Feldman, and Miller 2011; K. D. Angielczyk and Feldman 2013), we used TpsDig 2.04 (Rohlf 2005) to digitize 19 two-dimensional landmarks (Fig. [fig:plastra]).
 Seventeen of the landmarks are at the endpoints or intersection of the keratinous plastral scutes that cover the plastron.
 Twelve of the landmarks were symmetrical across the axis of symmetry.
 Because damage prevented the digitization of all the symmetric landmarks in some specimens, we reflected landmarks across the axis of symmetry (i.e. midline) prior to analysis and used the average position of each symmetrical pair.
 In cases where damage or incompleteness prevented symmetric landmarks from being determined, we used only the single member of the pair.
 We conducted all subsequent analyses on the resulting “half” plastra.
 We superimposed the plastral landmark configurations using generalized Procrustes analysis (Dryden and Mardia 1998), after which, we calculated the principal components (PC) of shape using the shapes package for R (R Core Team 2016; Dryden 2013).

 Biasing effects

-We estimated the possible effect of digitization error CITATIONS on our results by comparing within (replicated) specimen Procrustes distances to the distances between classification scheme centroids.
-10 randomly selected specimen both for this study and an additional four times.
+We estimated the possible effect of digitization error (e.g., Arnqvist and Mårtensson 1998; von Cramon-Taubadel et al. 2007; Fruciano 2016) on our results by comparing within (replicated) specimen Procrustes distances to the distances between classification scheme centroids.
+Ten randomly selected E. marmorata specimens were each digitized four times, with the original set of digitized coordinates serving as a fifth replicate.
 These 50 landmark configurations were then Procrustes superimposed.
-A range of four Procrustes distances were then calculated as the average of the pairwise distances between each of the replicate configurations.
+A range of four Procrustes distances were then calculated as the average of the pairwise distances between each of the replicate configurations of a given specimen.

 The relative magnitude of digitization error was calculated as the ratio between the average of the within-species replicate distances and the average distance between any two configurations in the replicate dataset.
 The goal of this ratio is to determine if the within group distances are on average smaller than the between individual distances; a value of 0 indicates perfect grouping, a value of 1 indicates no difference between grouping and no grouping, and a value of 1+ indicates that the grouping is counter-intuitive to the data.

-Turtles are well known to demonstrate strong sexual dimorphism in carapace shape CITATION.
-To test for issues surrounding sexual dimorphism in our E. marmorata data set, we used a simple permutation test to determine if the distance between the mean female and male shapes is greater than expected when the sex labels are randomly shuffled.
-Because not all of our specimens have sex identifications associated with them, this analysis was done using a subset of the data.
+Turtles are well known to demonstrate strong sexual dimorphism in plastron shape and morphology (e.g., the presence of a plastral concavity) CITATION.
+To test for biases resulting from sexual dimorphism in our E. marmorata data set, we used a simple permutation test to determine if the distance between the mean female and male shapes is greater than expected when the sex labels are randomly shuffled.
+Because not all of our specimens have sex identifications associated with them, this analysis was done using a subset of the data for which sex was known.

 Supervised learning approaches

+Instead of relying on a single supervised learning method, we chose to use an ensemble of multiple approaches so that the congruence between the them could be used as a means of “support” for one conclusion or another.
+The supervised learning methods used here are described in Table [tab:methods].
+Each of these methods makes different assumptions, treats data differently, and can produce different qualities of classification results depending on the nature of the data (Hastie, Tibshirani, and Friedman 2009).